satyamtiwari06/AccoKnox-Assignment/problem-statement-1/README.md

-# Problem Statement 1 – Kubernetes Security Topics
+# Problem Statement 1

-This folder contains two short presentations prepared as part of the **AccuKnox Solution Engineer Trainee assignment**.
+This folder contains two short presentations prepared for the **AccuKnox Solution Engineer Trainee assignment**.

-## Presentations Included
+## Contents

-1. **Top Kubernetes Security Attack Vectors**
+- Top Kubernetes Security Attack Vectors
-   - Overview of common attack surfaces in Kubernetes environments
-   - Focus on misconfigurations, runtime threats, and control plane risks

-2. **Falco vs KubeArmor – Runtime Security Comparison**
+- Falco vs KubeArmor – Runtime Security Comparison
-   - Comparison of runtime security approaches
-   - Highlights key differences in detection and enforcement mechanisms

-## Objective

-The objective of these presentations is to demonstrate:
-- Understanding of Kubernetes security fundamentals
-- Ability to explain security concepts clearly and concisely
-- Alignment with cloud-native and runtime security use cases

-Each presentation is designed for a **5-minute technical discussion** with **2–5 slides**, as per the assignment guidelines.
+The presentations demonstrate understanding of Kubernetes security concepts and the ability to explain them clearly in a short technical discussion.